plaidml/tpp-mlir/tpp-run/README.md

 This could be done in IR (via `mlirTransformer`) or via some other callback.

 If we add new callbacks, we must upstream this.

+## Entry Point

+Just like `mlir-cpu-runner`, `tpp-run` is supposed to work with `tpp-opt`, `mlir-opt`, etc.
+However, it also introduces MLIR functions, so it has some internal passes to convert those to LLVM, and it requires the original functions *not* to be in the LLVM Dialect.

+For these reasons, the entry point of `tpp-run` is _"after all code-gen passes of the optimizer"_ and _"just before the first LLVM lowering"_.

+So, if in `mlir-opt` you'd pass LLVM lowering flags to run on `mlir-cpu-runner`, with `tpp-opt`, you cannot.
+All other passes, however, even including partial conversions (ex. `scf-to-cf`) need to be passed, as we can't assume what the original IR had used.

+This may change in the future when the program gets more complex, but for now, it's a safe point.